brayvid/newsbot/README.md

 - **HTML-formatted digest with clickable headlines**
 - **Lockfile** prevents overlapping runs
 - **`.env` + `dotenv` support** for safe credential storage

----

-Let me know if you'd like a new sample `.env`, `.gitignore`, or `requirements.txt` to go with this update!